chaunceyt/migration-to-kubernetes/README.md

 4. Each project should have an **Apache**, **Caching** and **Database** container by default.
 5. Tech leads should be able to troubleshoot their project environments

-## Proof of Concept
+## Proof of Concepts

 Re: Confirmation #2 "a process triggers the creation of a web environment..."

-I started working a commandline tool that creates many of the services listed above.
+* A commandline tool that creates many of the services listed above.
 Initial start of that can be found [here](webproject-ctl).
 I don't envision using this tool for production.
 The primary purpose of this particular effort it learning to use go for ops tools.

-Things missing

-- ConfigMap for environmental variables
-- ElasticSearch option
-- Delete workload (WIP)
+* A Golang [Kubernetes operator](https://github.com/chaunceyt/webproject-operator) that creates/manages WebProjects
+* A Golang [Kubernetes operator](https://github.com/chaunceyt/webproject-operator) that creates/manages Redis